abdul3532/senhor-finan-as/finmate-nextjs/README.md

-# FinMate Next.js Migration
+# Senhor Finanças (formerly FinMate)

-This is an **experimental** migration of FinMate from Streamlit to a modern Next.js + TypeScript + Tailwind CSS stack.
+This is an **experimental** migration of Senhor Finanças from Streamlit to a modern Next.js + TypeScript + Tailwind CSS stack.

 > **Note:** This is a separate project and does not affect your original Streamlit application in the parent directory.